A family is in a severe auto accident that changes lives.

 Kenneth had sustained massive trauma with crushed ribs that had damaged his heart.
 He didn't have a seatbelt on and the airbag did not deploy.
-He drifted in and out of consciousness, screaming with pain and cursing about the woman screaming.
+He drifted in and out of consciousness, screaming with pain and cursing about a woman screaming.

-The paramedics could smell the alcohol coming from his pores.
+The paramedics could smell alcohol coming from his pores.
 This man was a hard-core alcoholic.
 When they ran his stats up, they saw he had the four prior DUI's.

 It didn't look like Barnham would live.
 One arm and leg were crushed and he was losing blood fast.
 The next set of paramedics took over with Kenneth.

 The Slater family was a different situation.
 If it hadn't been for the siderail and thick trees, their car would have landed in the bottom of a ravine.
 All would have died.
 Danny was barely alive, he still had a pulse but his head had been crushed on one side so he had massive head trauma and they couldn't do much in the field.